WELCOME TO KINDERGARTEN

 Thursday – Spanish and Gym – the children are to wear their gym uniform and sneakers to school.

-READING : The students will complete work with short vowel Ee, review all previous taught consonants Cc, Ff, Gg, Dd, Ss, Tt, review short vowels a, i, and o, to make words, review short vowels Aa, Ii and Oo, in both the initial and medial position, continue work with CVC words, and COPS, recognize that words are made up of letters, identify capital and lowercase letters, identify rhyming words,and draw conclusions from pictures.
-REMEMBER TO REVIEW ALL RED WORDS WITH ARM TAPPING WITH YOUR CHILD EACH EVENING.
+READING : The students will be completign their SUPERKIDS CLUB books!
+We continue to work with CVC words, and COPS, recognize that words are made up of letters, identify capital and lowercase letters, identify rhyming words,and draw conclusions from pictures.

 CCSS: K.RF.2 – Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
 K.RF.3a – Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.
 K.RF.1d – Recognize and name all upper-and lowercase letters of the alphabet.
 K.RI.5 – Identify the front cover, back cover and title page of a book.
 K.SL.2 – Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.